The History Makers

 Most importantly, the success translated into additional funding for Women’s Hockey.
 The Irish Government expanded funding to the sport, SoftCo extended its commitment to Irish Hockey and Park Developments came on board with financial support to ensure players could combine international Hockey with educational and professional commitments.

-When the celebrations subsided, the next challenge facing the squad and management team led by Arlene Boyle and new Coach Sean Dancer was to achieve another historic milestone and become the first Irish women’s hockey team to qualify for the Olympic Games.
+When the celebrations subsided, the next challenge facing the squad and management team was to achieve another historic milestone and become the first Irish women’s hockey team to qualify for the Olympic Games.

 Qualification was decided over two matches against Canada in Dublin in November 2019.
 The road to Tokyo once again came down to a nail-biting shoot-out.
 All seemed lost as Canada took a 3-1 lead with two rounds to go.
 However, Ayeisha McFerran added to her place in hockey folklore with three vital saves while Beth Barr, Chloe Watkins and Roisin Upton showed nerves of steel to win the day 4-3 in sudden death.
-Ireland’s shoot-out queens were heading to the Olympic Games.
-While the coronavirus has delayed that Olympic journey, these inspirational women aim to add to their medal collection in Tokyo in 2021.
+Ireland’s shoot-out queens headed to the Olympic Games.
+While COVID delayed that Olympic journey, these inspirational women achieved their dream of representing Ireland in the Tokyo Olympics in 2021.